mohamed-mostafa-hella/AdvancedTrainingv1/README.md

 # Advanced_training_V1
-this is a simple app training on advanced topics in android development ( clean code ) .
+this is a simple app training on advanced topics in android development ( clean code ) . this app receve data from api and show thim in recycler view .

 # what I used to do this .